 The mission of the doctor of nursing practice program is to provide a rigorous Jesuit education: to prepare advance nursing practice leaders to direct health care systems and inter-professional teams; to refine critical thinking and ethical decision-making skills to reduce health disparities and advance quality of care; to translate the science of nursing and health care to clinical practice; and to execute new practice options for doctorally prepared nurses in health care systems.

 Want to find out more about the online DNP?
 Call 866-789-9809 today to speak with a Program Manager or apply now.

-Currently we are not accepting applicants practicing in Alabama, Arkansas, Iowa, Kentucky, Minnesota, Nevada, New Hampshire, New York, North Carolina, Ohio, Tennessee, and Wisconsin.
+Currently we are not accepting applicants practicing in Alabama, Arkansas, Iowa, Kentucky, Minnesota, Nevada, New Hampshire, New York, North Carolina, Ohio, Tennessee, Washington, and Wisconsin.